 Members are notified of the meetings in advance and are given an agenda, the meeting location, and other relevant information.
 At each meeting, Commission staff present items for Commission approval.
 Commission members have the opportunity to ask questions of staff members regarding specific projects or other agenda matters.
 All meetings are open to the public and subject to the Open Meeting Law.

-The Commission meets quarterly at the Ohio Statehouse, typically in House Hearing Room 121.
+The Commission meets monthly at the Ohio Statehouse, typically in House Hearing Room 121.
 A member of the Commission staff serves as the secretary.
 The secretary keeps minutes of each meeting reflecting all official actions taken.
 At each meeting, the Commission approves the minutes taken at the previous meeting.

 Anyone requesting to present testimony is required to submit a Testimony Request Slip provided by the Commission.
 The Commission’s secretary requests 10 copies of any written material to distribute.
 No person is permitted to testify unless acknowledged by the Commission Chair.